rust-basel/fullstack-rust-workshop/src/14-frontend_load_or_create.md

 }
 ```

-And you might noticed - we removed our hardcoded uuid :).
+And you might have noticed - we removed our hardcoded uuid :).

 Then we also need to have a dynamic route.
 Go to our `Route` enum (in our frontend).